mfreiholz/Qt-Advanced-Docking-System/doc/user-guide.md

 In the Advanced Docking System a central widget is a docking widget that is neither closable nor movable or floatable.
 A central widget has no title bar and so it is not possible for the user to hide, close or drag the central widget.
-Tf there is a central widget, then also the distribution of the sizes for the dock widgets around the central widget is different.
-If there is no central widget and the main windo is resized, then the available space is distributed to all dock widgets.
+If there is a central widget, then also the distribution of the sizes for the dock widgets around the central widget is different.
+If there is no central widget and the main window is resized, then the available space is distributed to all dock widgets.
 If a central widget exists, then only the central widget is resized when resizing the main window.
 The dock widgets around the central widget keep their sizes.
 The following animation shows this:

 ![Central Widget](central_widget.gif)

-To set a centra widget, you just need to call the
+To set a centra widget, you just need to pass your central dock widget to the dock manager `setCentralWidget` function:

 ```c++
 auto* CentralDockArea = DockManager->setCentralWidget(CentralDockWidget);
 ```

+See the `centralwidget` example to learn how it works.

 ## Styling